javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 */!*
 }

-let g = f(); // g is reachable, and keeps the outer lexical environment in memory
+let func = f(); // func gets a reference to g
+// so it stays and memory and its outer lexical environment stays as well
 ```

 Please note that if `f()` is called many times, and resulting functions are saved, then all corresponding Lexical Environment objects will also be retained in memory.
 All 3 of them in the code below: